 Apart from that, there’s nothing really more complicated about self photography than ”normal” photography, the biggest problem is the logistics of getting yourself behind the camera, and making sure that you are in focus (and not feeling silly having a camera trained on you!) and actually pressing the shutter!

-Here's a step by step guide to taking your own self portraits.
+So here's a step by step guide to taking your own self portraits with your DSLR camera…

 STEP ONE: PICK YOUR LOCATION